GaetanLepage/phd-manuscript/_misc/progress.typ

   - [ ] Update PhD title:
     - [ ] Adum
     - [ ] front page
+  - [ ] Check EVERY page break (that it does not cut any paragraph/equation pair)
+  - [ ] Remove/merge all 1-sentence paragraphs
   - [ ] Ensure consistency between:
     - BatchNorm / Batch Norm / batch norm
     - Deep Learning / deep learning / deep-learning
     - localization / localisation
     - the tense (past vs. present) when citing a paper: _Doe et al. show[ed] that..._
+    - Tensor shape notation
   - *Layout:*
     - [ ] figure/table placement check
     - [ ] Check that all `subpar.grid` figures have their: